 How will you know if your portfolio is diversified?

 A diversified portfolio is made up of assets that have no or low correlation.
-If you notice that your investment holdings are all going up or down by similar amounts at around the same time, your portfolio may not be truly diversified.
+If your investment holdings are all going up or down by similar amounts at around the same time, your portfolio may not be truly diversified.